-Qais al-Khazali, Mohammed Mohi and Nasr al-Shammari have all provided televised prima face evidence of their groups involvement in anti-coalition acts of terrorism.
+Qais al-Khazali, Muhammad Mohi, and Nasr al-Shammari have all provided televised prima facie evidence of their groups' involvement in acts of anti-coalition terrorism.

-The Iraqi Resistance Coordination Committee (al-Haya al-Tansiqiya lil-Muqawama al-Iraqiya, or Tansiqyia for short) by its own admission (via various statement) is responsible for attacking U.S. forces and interests in Iraq.
-Three leaders of Iran-backed militias—all of which are members of the Iaqi state-supported Popular Mobilization Forces (PMF)—have admitted in TV interviews that their groups are members of the Tansiqyia.
+By its own admission, the Iraqi Resistance Coordination Committee (al-Haya al-Tansiqiya lil-Muqawama al-Iraqiya, or Tansiqiya for short) is responsible for attacking U.S. forces and interests in Iraq.
+Three leaders of Iran-backed militias—all of which are members of the Iraqi state-supported Popular Mobilization Forces (PMF)—have admitted in television interviews that their groups are members of the Tansiqiya.

-The presenter then asks another question about the truce: “if the conditions were not met, when would you go back to carry arms?”
+The presenter then asked another question about the truce: “If the conditions were not met, when would you go back to carry arms?”

-Nujaba spokesperson: We are part of the Tansiqyia
+Nujaba Spokesman: We Are Part of the Tansiqiya

-These admissions constitute compelling evidence that known militias which are members of the PMF are in fact behind the façade groups which frequently claim responsibility for attacking U.S. troops and interests in Iraq.
+These admissions constitute compelling evidence that known militias and PMF members are in fact behind the facade groups that frequently claim responsibility for attacking U.S. troops and interests in Iraq.